SteeltoeOSS/Documentation/api/v3/connectors/redis.md

 # Redis

-This connector simplifies using a Microsoft [`RedisCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed#using-a-redis-distributed-cache) or a StackExchange [`IConnectionMultiplexer`](https://stackexchange.github.io/StackExchange.Redis/) in an application running on Cloud Foundry.
+This connector simplifies using a Microsoft [`RedisCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed#using-a-redis-distributed-cache) or a StackExchange [`IConnectionMultiplexer`](https://stackexchange.github.io/StackExchange.Redis/).

 The following Steeltoe sample applications are available to help you understand how to use this connector:

-* [AspDotNet4/Redis4](https://github.com/SteeltoeOSS/Samples/tree/dev/Connectors/src/AspDotNet4/Redis4): Same as the next Quick Start but built for ASP.NET 4.x.
 * [DataProtection](https://github.com/SteeltoeOSS/Samples/tree/master/Security/src/RedisDataProtectionKeyStore): A sample application showing how to use the Steeltoe DataProtection Key Storage Provider for Redis.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore): A sample application showing how to use all of the Steeltoe components together in an ASP.NET Core application.
-This is a micro-services-based application built from the  MusicStore ASP.NET Core reference application provided by Microsoft.
+This is a microservices-based application built from the  MusicStore ASP.NET Core reference application provided by Microsoft.

-This connector provides an `IHealthContributor`, which you can use in conjunction with the [Steeltoe Management Health](/docs/management/health) check endpoint.
+This connector provides an `IHealthContributor`, which you can use in conjunction with the [Steeltoe Management Health](/docs/3/management/health) check endpoint.

 ## Usage